KeshavR-git/Distributed-Weather-Data-Aggregation-System/Readme.txt

-Sure, here's a detailed README file on how to run and test your program over a local machine:

 # Weather Data Aggregation Server

 This is a simple weather data aggregation server that listens for incoming connections on a specified port.